Software · 4 question types

 Assembly is far easier for humans to write than raw machine code, but it is still one-to-one with machine code: each assembly instruction translates to exactly one machine-code instruction.

-Before assembly can run, it must be translated into machine code by a piece of software called an assembler (covered in section 4).
+Before assembly can run, it must be translated into machine code by a piece of software called an (covered in section 4).

 Modern programmers rarely write entire programs in assembly, but low-level code is still used for specific situations: